Pushkar Mela

 Once annually, on Kartik Poornima, the full moon night of the Hindu lunar month of Kartik (October — November), a religious celebration is held in Brahma’s honor.

-An enormous number of pilgrims appears to wash their past sins at the holy Pushkar Lake.
+An enormous number of pilgrims appear to wash their past sins at the holy Pushkar Lake.

 Various ceremonies are held here amid the reasonable.